Less is more. — Ludwig Mies van der Rohe

 - ((demo INNER JOIN customer) INNER JOIN order)

 Choices increase and selection becomes more complicated as the number of keyspaces (or tables) increases in the FROM clause.
 Having the wrong order means the intermediate results could be huge, only to discard most of that later on.
-For example, in the query above, joining order with the customer first will create the huge intermediate result set because we’re only interested in “college” educated, married customers.
+For example, in the query above, joining order with the customer first will create a huge intermediate result set because we’re only interested in “college” educated, married customers.
 A bad join order negatively affects both the latency of your query and the throughput of the system

 SELECT c.state, c.zip, SUM(sale_amt)